alshuriga/wzstats-lobby-ranking/README.md

 # wzstats-lobby-ranking
-A script that enables lobby ranking (bronze, silver etc.) like at sbmmwarzone.com
+A script that enables lobby ranking at wzstats.gg(bronze, silver etc.) like at sbmmwarzone.com

 How to install: